hu-xiaonan/bucklingassembly-abaqus/ultraflexible/README.md

 5. Submit the generated `Job-1.inp` file either via the command line or by clicking "Submit" in the Abaqus CAE job manager.

-    **Note:** Double precision is not enabled by default in the script.
-To enable double precision, use one of the following methods:
+    - **Abaqus CAE job manager:**

+      The script sets the job to use double precision.
+In the Job Manager, this appears under *Precision > Abaqus/Explicit Precision* as "Double - Analysis + Packager".

     - **Command line:**

+    When submitting the job from the command line, the double precision option needs to be explicitly specified, as shown below.

       ```bash
       abaqus job=Job-1 double=both
-      ```

-    - **Abaqus CAE job manager:**

-        In the job settings dialog, go to the **Precision** tab and select "Double - Analysis + Packager" for Abaqus/Explicit Precision.